nuxeo-sandbox/nuxeo-aws-bedrock-connector/README.md

 ### Embedding generation

 Embbedings can be generated using event handlers and automation scripts.
-Below is an example of generating embeddings for images using AWS Titan multimodal model
+Below is an example of generating embeddings for images using AWS Titan multimodal model.

 ```js
 function run(input, params) {